-- Respond to providers and staff with respect and consideration.
+- Respond to clinicians and staff with respect and consideration

-- You have the right to request to change your provider if another qualified provider is available.
+- You have the right to request to change your clinician if another qualified clinician is available

 We are here to help you.
 As a patient, you also have the right and responsibility to provide comments and/or express concerns about the SHC system and/or its referral facilities and practitioners.
 There is a suggestion box in the waiting room.
 The Director of the SHC reviews all comments with guidance as needed from the Student Wellness Advisory Board (SWAB).

 This is a summary of the Student Health Center's notice of privacy practices and describes how we may use and disclose your protected health information and how you can access that information.
 For a complete, detailed account of the notice of privacy practices, please refer to Pepperdine University's Notice of Privacy Practices.